Should you eat more fish? Here’s why I started eating seafood. Plus, benefits of becoming a pescatarian and tips for following the diet.

 - Trends in Use of High-Dose Vitamin D Supplements Exceeding 1000 or 4000 International Units Daily, 1999-2014, JAMA

 I’d love to hear from you!
 Do you eat seafood?
-What do you think of eating a seafood based diet?
-If your diet does include fish, what are your favorite types to eat?
+What do you think of my journey to becoming a pescatarian?

 Find this post helpful?
 At no additional cost to you, you can support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you so much.